mrjones-plip/mrjones-medic-scratch/SshTunnelServer/readme.md

   **A:** It started as "just a quick bash script" and then spiraled out of control from there.
 Sorry!

-* **Q:** I'm getting 400 errors in Apache `The plain http request was sent to https port`
+* **Q:** How come I'm getting 400 errors in Apache `The plain http request was sent to https port`?

   **A:** A user has created an SSH tunnel using the non-ssl vhost in the top group of port/URL sets which points to a web server running SSL on localhost.
 Have them use the `-ssl` vhost listed in the bottom group of port/URL sets.
 The reason is that the Apache vhost has a hard coded proxy of either `ProxyPass / http://localhost:PORT/` or `ProxyPass / https://localhost:PORT/`, it can't be both.

 * **Q:** Why not use [ngrok](https://ngrok.com/), [pagekite](https://pagekite.net/), [localtunnel](https://github.com/localtunnel/localtunnel) or InsertSolutionHere instead?

   **A:** You totally can!
 These are much more full featured and are much easier to use. [localtunnel](https://github.com/localtunnel/localtunnel)  may be of particular interest as it has a self hosted option.
-Conversely, they cost more money at a certain scale, which you may be willing to trade for a more DIY approach.
-As well, this solution offers authentication in the way of SSH keys and easy user provisioning because the accounts are tied to GitHub.
+Conversely, they cost more money this this script.
+It's estimated a $5/mo VPS could support dozzens of users.
+This solution also offers authentication in the way of SSH keys.
+Finally, this script makes it trivially easy to provision users because the accounts are tied to GitHub.

 * **Q:** Does this work with self-signed certs on localhost?